Kepler-9: Planetary system

 Light curves of the transiting planets of Kepler-9.

 There are three confirmed planets, all in direct orbit.
 The outer two planets, Kepler-9b (the inner one) and Kepler-9c (the outer one), are low-density gas giants that are respectively 25% and 17% the mass of Jupiter and around 80% the radius of Jupiter.
 Both planets have a density less than that of water, similar to Saturn.
 The innermost planet, Kepler-9d, is a super-Earth with a radius that is 1.64 times that of Earth, orbiting the star every 1.6 days.
 It is estimated that there is a 0.59% chance that the discoveries are false.

 From Kepler-9d (closest to star) to Kepler-9b (second from star), the ratio of their orbits is 1:12.
 However, the ratio of the orbits of the two outer planets is 1:2, a relationship known as a mean motion resonance.
 Kepler-9b and Kepler-9c are the first transiting planets detected in such an orbital configuration.
 The resonance causes the orbital speeds of each planet to change, and thus causes the transit times of the two planets to oscillate.
 The period of Kepler-9b is increasing by 4 minutes per orbit, while that of Kepler-9c is decreasing by 39 minutes per orbit.
 These orbital changes allowed the masses of the planets (a parameter not normally obtainable via the transit method) to be estimated using a dynamical model.
 The mass estimates were further refined using radial velocity measurements obtained with the HIRES instrument of the Keck 1 telescope.

 Kepler-9b and 9c are thought to have formed beyond the "frost line".
 They are then thought to have migrated inward due to interactions with the remains of the protoplanetary disk.
 They would have been captured into orbital resonance during this migration.

 In 2021, it was found the orbital plane of Kepler-9b and Kepler-9c are slowly changing, likely under the gravitational influence of the additional giant planet.

+In 2026 a study called into question the transit timing variation mass determinations with only the mass ratio between the planets being reliable.